RustPython/RustPython/README.md

 [issue tracker](https://github.com/RustPython/RustPython/issues).
 Check issues labeled with `good first issue` if you wish to start coding.

+To enhance CPython compatibility, try to increase unittest coverage by checking this article: [How to contribute to RustPython by CPython unittest](https://rustpython.github.io/guideline/2020/04/04/how-to-contribute-by-cpython-unittest.html)

 Another approach is to checkout the source code: builtin functions and object methods are often the simplest and easiest way to contribute.